chiffa/BioFlow/dev_log.rst

     - Basically, the problem is how to perform statistical tests to make sure not to make overconfident calls.
         => degree vs weight - based sampling?

+ - TODO: allow for weighted sets and biparty sets to be computed:
+    - TODO: modify the flow computation functions to allow for a current to be set
+    - TODO: allow the current computation to happen on biparty sets and weighted sets
+    - TODO: perform automated switch between current computation policies based on what is supplied to the method

+ - TODO: allow for different background sampling processes
+    - TODO: add two additional parameters to the mongoDB:
+        - TODO: parameter of the sampling type (set, weighted set, biparty, weighted biparty)
+        - TODO: parameter specific to the set type: (set size, set size + weight distribution, pairs, pairs + weights)
+    - TODO: add a sampling policy transformer that takes in the arguments and returns a proper
+        policy:
+        - DONE: set sampling
+        - TODO: weighted set sampling
+        - TODO: bipary sampling (~ set sampling)
+        - TODO: weighted biparty sampling (~ weighted set sampling)

 <Type hinting and typing>